 One of Billie’s students shared how profound and healing she found the experience: “Billie’s trauma course has challenged and moved my trauma in ways that, prior to starting, I didn’t think was possible.
 It has been transformative.
 I have found that even through this trauma, I have an inner teacher in myself too.”

 “The course (PTSD) helped me to get to know me and to feel my pain in a good way and feel my emotions.
 I do not rely on food to squash my feeling as much as I used to and I am more confident with my capabilities.
 The support from Rut (the teacher) and Jo (the support person) was fantastic and I know their support held the space in just the right way for each person in the group.
 I am very happy I participated in this course.”—Nyrie

 Serving and Healing

 We have many teachers spread across this vast land doing amazing things.
 Didar Kaur from Mackay, North Queensland, Australia has raised more than $40,000 (AUD) over the past few years to assist the homeless women’s shelter in Mackay.
-She offers offering Kundalini Yoga and Meditation classes and early morning Aquarian Sadhana where the community attends and donates to the fundraising effort to provide for the needs of the women’s shelter.
+She offers Kundalini Yoga and Meditation classes and early morning Aquarian Sadhana for the community to attend and donates to the fundraising effort to provide for the needs of the women’s shelter.

 A number of teachers are also reaching out to work one-to-one with individuals to bring them to a state of strength and calm, reconnecting with their inner resources through Kundalini Yoga and Meditation.
 Many teachers offer open Sadhana sessions by donation, bringing the community together in harmony and peace.